 If travelling far for your visit without a reservation, please call to check availability before hand as the venue is sometimes hired out for private events & space is limited in our Museum/Cocktail Bar.

-Minors are permitted in venue before 7:00pm only.
+Minors are permitted in venue before 5:00pm, only when accompanied by a parent or guardian.

 A £50 deposit will be requested when enquiring to reserve an area for large groups of 7+ guests.
 This deposit will then be put towards your bar bill on the night of the booking.